-Leanna Butters is an MA candidate in Environmental Policy at the Environmental Policy Institute, Grenfell Campus, Memorial University and a member of the On the Move Newfoundland & Labrador Community Impacts Team.
-As research assistant for the team, Leanna has been integral in putting together the reports Mobile Work in the Straits and South Coast and Fly-in/Fly-out Commuting in Deer Lake.
-Leanna is currently finishing up her MA thesis and continuing to support the NL Community Impacts team as research assistant.
+Leanna joined On the Move as an MA student.
+As research assistant for the On the Move Newfoundland & Labrador Community Impacts Team, Leanna was integral in putting together the reports Mobile Work in the Straits and South Coast and Fly-in/Fly-out Commuting in Deer Lake.

 Q: You joined the On the Move team as a trainee while doing your MA at the Environmental Policy Institute, Grenfell Campus, Memorial University.
 What is your MA research about?